Keyboardist and singer Alex Rose discusses the band’s new record, changing record labels, and the political role of the artist.

 Minus the Bear first turned ears back in 2002 with their debut album, Highly Refined Pirates.
 Over the 15 years since that record’s release, the band has gone through a number of changes, but has never stopped evolving.
 Now they are releasing their sixth studio LP, VOIDS.

-With each new Minus the Bear album, new sounds and thoughts have been added their diverse catalogue.
+With each new Minus the Bear album, new sounds and thoughts have been added their diverse catalog.
 It’s almost as if, despite their popularity, the band continues to search for something new.

 ARTISTdirect’s Christopher Friedmann caught up with keyboardist and singer Alex Rose to discuss their new record, why the band changed record labels, and the role of the artist in today’s society.